-The proposed tree in Fig. 5 was tested on the full year of 2021 except 31 December 2021 which was not included because of missing

-225 data, giving a total of 364 tests.
-The performance assessment of the decision support system was assessed for each decision day and three temporal uncertainty ranges around this day, respectively: +/-1 days, +/-2 days, +/-3 days.
+The proposed tree in Fig. 5 was tested for the full year of 2021 except 31 December 2021, which was not included because of missing data, giving a total of 364 tests.
+The performance assessment of the decision support system was conducted for each decision day and three temporal uncertainty ranges around this day: ± 1 , ± 2 , ± 3 d.